 Statins are FDA-approved for human use, but 25HC is a natural product currently available only for laboratory work.
 Rana and team plan to continue optimizing 25HC as a potential antiviral agent.
 Many steps remain before it might be tested in human clinical trials.

-American Journal of Cardiology study also include: Christopher Longhurst, Amy Sitapati, Jing Zhang, Jingjing Zou, Quan Bui, Junting Ren, Michael Criqui, all at UC San Diego.
+Co-authors of the American Journal of Cardiology study also include: Christopher Longhurst, Amy Sitapati, Jing Zhang, Jingjing Zou, Quan Bui, Junting Ren, Michael Criqui, all at UC San Diego.

 Funding for this research came, in part, from the University of California Office of the President (grant R00RG24990).

-The EMBO Journal study also include: Shaobo Wang, Wanyu Li, Hui Hui, Shashi Kant Tiwari, Qiong Zhang, Ben A. Croker, Stephen Rawlings, Davey Smith and Aaron F. Carlin, all at UC San Diego.
+Co-authors of The EMBO Journal study also include: Shaobo Wang, Wanyu Li, Hui Hui, Shashi Kant Tiwari, Qiong Zhang, Ben A. Croker, Stephen Rawlings, Davey Smith and Aaron F. Carlin, all at UC San Diego.

 Funding for this research came, in part, from National Institutes of Health (grants CA177322, DA039562, DA049524 and AI125103), Burroughs Wellcome Fund and John and Mary Tu Foundation.